kubecost/docs/user-management-oidc.md

 # View setup guides below, for full list of Helm configuration values
 oidc:
   enabled: true
+  useIDToken: false # Set to 'true' for IdP's that use an 'id_token' cookie
   clientID: ""
   clientSecret: ""
   secretName: "kubecost-oidc-secret"